segmentio/segment-docs/src/getting-started/04-full-install.md

 Among these calls, you can think of Identify, Group, and Alias as similar types of calls, all to do with updating our understanding of the user who is triggering Segment messages.
 You can think of these calls as adding information to, or updating an object record in a database. **Objects** are described using "traits", which you can collect as part of your calls.

-The other three, Track, Page, and Screen, can be considered as increasingly specific types of events. **Events** can occur multiple times, but generate separate records which append to a list, instead of being updated over time.
+The other three, `track`, `page`, and `screen`, can be considered as increasingly specific types of events. **Events** can occur multiple times, but generate separate records which append to a list, instead of being updated over time.

-A Track call is the most basic type of call, and can represent any type of event.
-Page and Screen are similar and are triggered by a user viewing a page or screen, however Page calls can come from both web and mobile-web views, while Screen calls *only* occur on mobile devices.
+A `track` call is the most basic type of call, and can represent any type of event. `page` and `screen` are similar and are triggered by a user viewing a page or screen, however `page` calls can come from both web and mobile-web views, while `screen` calls *only* occur on mobile devices.
 Because of the difference in platform, the context information collected is very different between the two types of calls.

 > success ""
 > **Tip**!
-Segment recommends that you always use the Page and Screen calls when recording a page-view, rather than creating a "Page Viewed" event, because the Page/Screen calls automatically collect much better context information.
+Segment recommends that you always use the `page` and `screen` calls when recording a page-view, rather than creating a "Page Viewed" `track` event, because the `page`/`screen` calls automatically collect much better context information.

 ## Anatomy of a Segment message